drastrom/appengine-hkp/README.md

 ## Synopsis

 The plan is to implement at least the *get* by key id or fingerprint operation of the [HKP protocol](https://tools.ietf.org/html/draft-shaw-openpgp-hkp-00) in Google App Engine.
+While implementing this, I came across the [Web Key Directory](https://tools.ietf.org/html/draft-koch-openpgp-webkey-service-05) draft, so the ability to retrieve keys via this scheme was also added.
+Note that this draft standard seems to be a moving target, and this code was written against draft 5.

 ## Code Example